Reading: Applied Part 1. Recovering Specifications from Legacy

 L --> P --> R --> TBR --> S

-The third idea is to extract implicit requirements through Qwen Code, but evaluate each claim by source and context.
-Qwen Code here does not work as the author of business logic, but as an intermediary for extraction.
-It is given facts, environment constraints, and a strict response format where claims without evidence references are prohibited.
+The third idea is to extract implicit requirements through Qwen Code, but evaluate each statement by its source and context.
+Qwen Code here works not as the author of business logic, but as an extraction intermediary.
+It is given facts, environmental constraints, and a strict response format, where statements without a reference to evidence are forbidden.

-A good prompt does not ask to "invent an SDD," but to do something else:
+A good prompt asks not to "come up with an SDD," but to do something else:

 • find repeating rules in the event chain;